Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Optional Dependencies}

-Package managers can support \textit{optional dependencies}, which affect the build plan rather than the resolution.
-An optional dependency from a depender to a dependee means the depender will use the dependee if and only if it appears in the resolution; the resolver does not attempt to include or exclude it.
-In opam, optional dependencies determine build ordering and trigger rebuilds: if the optional dependee is installed, the depender is built after it and may need rebuilding when it changes.
-Like features~(\S\ref{sec:background:differences:features}), optional dependencies can enable additional functionality of a package, but are less expressive in that one cannot disable an optional dependency if the optional dependee is in the resolution -- their effect is resolution-wide rather than scoped to individual dependencies.
+opam supports optional dependencies, where dependees are used by the depender if present in a resolution, determining build ordering and triggering rebuilds.
+Like features~(\S\ref{sec.background.survey.features}), they enable functionality, but their effect is resolution-wide rather than scoped to individual dependencies.
+While such use-if-present behaviour occurs throughout toolchains -- with Gentoo going so far as to outlaw unrecorded \textit{automagic dependencies}, and sandboxed builds used to avoid them -- only opam in Table~\ref{tbl.comparison} makes it explicit.
+Optional dependencies are a purely post-resolution concern, so we omit them from the model (Appendix~\ref{appendix.optional-dependencies}).

-This definition of optional dependencies is distinct from npm's \texttt{optionalDependencies}, which have the same behaviour as Debian's \texttt{Recommends}.
-These are a way to request the resolver to include them in the resolution, but not to return an error if this is not possible.
-As we are concerned only with satisfiability of resolutions, we do not model this; an extension with solver preferences could capture such best-effort behaviour.
+opam's optional dependencies are distinct from npm's \texttt{optionalDependencies} (like Debian's \texttt{Recommends}), which ask the resolver to include a dependee if possible but do not fail otherwise.
+An extension with resolver preferences could capture this best-effort behaviour.